Jane Kershaw, owner and founder of Hope Breastfeeding Support.

 I received my ICEA, and later, ASPO certification as a childbirth educator in the early 70’s.
 I worked to get fathers accepted in the labor and delivery suites, introduced Lamaze education to the Macon, Georgia area and in Dayton, Ohio.
 I also taught in Louisville, Kentucky and later Nashville, Tennessee.
 One of my aspirations was to become a midwife, something that never came to fruition.
 However, in 1986, I was selected to start training as a Lactation Consultant and to open a lactation service at what was then known as West Side Hospital.
 It was an amazing experience to be on the ground floor of something new and innovative – providing lactation care from birth and onward.
 I served as Coordinator of the Lactation Service at Tristar Centennial Women’s Hospital until late 2015 when I retired.
 I also served two years as president of Tennessee Lactation Consultants Association, retiring in 2015.

-I have 5 children and 7 grandchildren (soon to be 8) and two great-grandchildren, so far.
+I have 5 children and 11 grandchildren (soon to be 12) and three great-grandchildren, so far.
 I have enjoyed helping many of my family members with breastfeeding.
 This has helped me gain insight into the personal as well as the professional aspect of breastfeeding difficulties.

 Chelsea Carver, intern with Hope Breastfeeding Support.

-Chelsea is mother to 2 children.
+Chelsea is mother to 3 children.
 Chelsea is currently training with Global Outreach Development as mother-child health worker specializing in lactation.
 She has been mentoring with Jane since May of 2016.
 Chelsea is a Certified Lactation Counselor and teaches Prenatal Breastfeeding Classes with Nova Birth Services.
-She is currently studying for her IBCLC.
 Chelsea hopes to minister to and serve the underserved population in developing nations where failure to breastfeed can be a death sentence to the young child, including training local health care workers in lactation support.
+Chelsea has completed her coursework, internship hours and is now a International Board-Certified Lactation Consultant as of December 2021.
+She is now able to take private clients on her own.
+Jane will continue to serve as a mentor/consultant emeritus.